 There are reports of people being able to book cheap Compact rates and getting to use Ultimate Choice.

-Officially, Ultimate Choice is something you get on Intermediate / Midsize and above rentals, but Hertz is nothing if not inconsistent, so if you like gambling you might want to book the most rock bottom rate you can on the chance you can pick anything from the Ultimate Choice section.
+Officially, Ultimate Choice is something you get on intermediate/midsize and above rentals, but Hertz is nothing if not inconsistent, so if you like a gamble, you might want to book the most rock-bottom rate you can, on the chance that you can pick anything from the Ultimate Choice section later.

 Can you pick from a lower tier selection?

 Let’s say you’re President’s Club and the pickings are slim.
-You can pick from the lower Five Star or Gold tiers if you’d like – no restriction on that.
+You can pick from the lower Five Star or gold tiers if you’d like – there are no restrictions on doing so.

-Yes, including the Amex Platinum CDP that includes a 4 hour grace period for returns on any rental.
+Yes, this includes a four-hour grace period for returns on any rental.

-* The information related to the United MileagePlus® Club Card has been collected by CompareCards.com and has not been reviewed or provided by the issuer of this card.
+*The information related to the United MileagePlus Presidential Plus℠ Card and the United MileagePlus® Club Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.